QuantDanish/project-structure/readme.md

 ## Naming convention

-1. All folder name should be camelCase.
+1. All folder name should be in camelCase.
 2. React component name should be in PascalCase
-3. Use Suffix Component for pure react component
+3. Use suffix "Component" for pure react component and extension (.jsx|.tsx)
-4. User suffix Container for those component which interact with redux
+4. User suffix "Container" for those component which interact with redux (.js|.ts)
+5. All other js/ts file name will be in camelCase.

 ## folder description